 Amended markers on birth certificates annotate, rather than replace, the pre-existing ones.
 Once a court order is received and birth certificate is amended with marginal notation to reflect an updated gender marker, the gender marker on a driver’s license can be changed.
 Only four Mississippi cities have fully comprehensive non-discrimination ordinances: Jackson, Magnolia, Clarksdale and Holly Springs.

 Youths in foster care are supposedly protected from discrimination on the basis of sexual orientation or gender identity, but adoption agencies can refuse to place them on religious grounds.
-It’s also legal to discriminate against potential LGBT+ adoptive parents on religious grounds.
+It’s also legal to discriminate against potential LGBTQ+ adoptive parents on religious grounds.
 There is no ban on conversion therapy in the state.

-Knowingly exposing someone to HIV is considered a felony in the state.* There are no hate crimes protections for LGBT+ Mississippians.
+Knowingly exposing someone to HIV is considered a felony in the state.* There are no hate crimes protections for LGBTQ+ Mississippians.
 There is no mandated coverage for trans-related healthcare in public or private insurance, nor for transgender state employees.